 In law, there is a maxim that states “ignorance of the law is not a defence”

-Understandably police reports were made and the duo were then investigated under Section 298A (1) of the Penal Code for causing disharmony, disunity or feelings of enmity, hatred or ill will, or prejudicing the maintenance of harmony or unity, on grounds of religion
+Understandably police reports were swiftly made and the duo was then investigated under Section 298A (1) of the Penal Code for causing disharmony, disunity or feelings of enmity, hatred or ill will, or prejudicing the maintenance of harmony or unity, on grounds of religion

 Ignorance of the law is not a good defence, so the legal world says.
 So it was a surprise when I read this:-

 Abdul Gani said the actions of the two reporters might have hurt the feelings of the people but he was satisfied that they did not intend to offend anyone and it was an act of sheer ignorance

 The AG must count his blessing that things did not much uglier.

 What would have been his response if the Church has decided to have a nationwide protest of the uncalled act by these 2 reporters who spat on things considered as sacred by the Catholics on purpose and then claim ignorance?
 What would have happened if the other group misinterpreted the situation and decided to retaliate in far more extreme ways?

 Still, remember the rally allowed to demonstrate on the court’s decision to allow the use of the word “Allah”?
 We got religious places burned down in the end.